 Chicago Community Outreach

 Chicago, like each of the FBI’s local field offices, has a community outreach program that complements and strengthens our many efforts to protect you, your businesses, and your families in concrete ways through a range of activities and initiatives.
-These activities build bridges of trust and communication with our citizenrosss and show the public how the FBI is a resource for their community programs.
+These activities build bridges of trust and communication with our citizens and show the public how the FBI is a resource for their community programs.

 Our recent activities include:

-- On March 15, 2014, dozens of Chicago FBI special agents and Chicago police officers faced off for the third annual Law Enforcement Hockey Classic.
-The FBI Agents Association and Chicago Fraternal Order of Police worked with the event’s host, Honor Flight Chicago (HFC), to coordinate the game, which was played before a sell-out crowd of 2,500 at the Edge Ice Arena in Bensenville, Illinois.
-HFC honors Chicago-area World War II veterans by providing then with an all-expenses paid trip to Washington, D.C. for a day of reflection at the National World War II Memorial, at no cost to the veterans.
-There are an estimated 22,000 WWII veterans in the Chicago area, and, since its inception six years ago, HFC has flown nearly 5,000 of them to Washington D.C.
+The Chicago chapter of the FBI Agents Association and Chicago Fraternal Order of Police worked with HFC to coordinate the game, which was played before a sell-out crowd of 2,500 at the Edge Ice Arena in Bensenville, Illinois.
+HFC honors Chicago-area World War II veterans by providing then with an all-expenses paid trip to Washington, D.C. for a day of reflection at the National World War II Memorial.
+There are an estimated 22,000 WWII veterans in the Chicago area, and, since its inception seven years ago, HFC has been able to fly over 5,000 deserving veterans to Washington D.C.

 |Agents and officers played hard on the ice to raise funds for the non-profit group